• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Chicken Divan was one of those meals that I’d often make for dinner before I stopped eating meat.
 It’s traditionally made with broccoli and a béchamel sauce that includes butter, cream, sherry, and added cheese.
-But this plant-based (no cheese) Cheezy Veggie Divan is much healthier and love by all who have tried it.
+But this plant-based (no cheese) Cheezy Veggie Divan is much healthier and loved by all who have tried it.

 Veggie Divan